4ch12dy/issh/README.md

 > defaults command is need，it can get from cydia repo[https://xia0z.github.io](https://xia0z.github.io)

 - `git clone issh_git_project;`
 - `cd issh`
 - `./install.sh`
 - If your shell is bash run: `source ~/.bash_profile`
 - If your shell is zsh run :`source ~/.zshrc`

+**Notice: issh some commands may not support zsh, it recommend you to use bash**

 ### Commands